jar-us/jar-us/README.md

 - 🔭 I’m currently learning Java
 - 🌱 I’m currently learning HOW TO THINK
 - 👯 I’m looking to collaborate with other content creators
-- ⚡ Fun fact: I love swimming and boxing.
+- ⚡ Fun fact: I love Swimming and Boxing.